exakat/exakat/docs/Rules.rst

 Those are exceptions that are caught in the code, but are not defined in the application.

 They may be externally defined, such as in core PHP, extensions or libraries.
-Make sure those exceptions are usefull to your application : otherwise, they are dead code.
+Make sure those exceptions are useful to your application : otherwise, they are dead code.

 .. code-block:: php